Penthouse (magazine): Film

+In 1974, Guccione invested in the film Chinatown and the end credits read A Paramount - Penthouse Presentation.

-In 1976, Guccione used about US $17.5 million of his personal fortune to finance the controversial historical epic pornographic film Caligula, with Malcolm McDowell in the title role and a supporting cast including Helen Mirren, John Gielgud, Teresa Ann Savoy, and Peter O'Toole.
+In 1976, Guccione used about $17.5 million U.S. dollars of his personal fortune to finance the controversial historical epic pornographic film Caligula, with Malcolm McDowell in the title role and a supporting cast including Helen Mirren, John Gielgud, Teresa Ann Savoy, and Peter O'Toole.
 The film, which was eventually released in late 1979, was produced in Italy (made at the Dear Studios in Rome) and was directed by Tinto Brass.

 In 2001, Penthouse Presents began running on Hot Choice.